 When you are working on sleep, you generally want better nighttime sleep AND better naps.
 But can one method achieve both?
 Can the kind of sleep training method you choose work for nights but not for naps, or vice versa?
 Do you need to follow a separate set of sleep “rules” for naps than you follow for nights?

-The answer is often yes – and that especially applies to those of you who may be using a cry it out sleep training approach.
-Keep reading for details!
+The answer is often yes – and that especially applies to those of you who may be using a cry-it-out sleep training approach.
+Keep reading for all of the details!

 Sleep Training: Naps vs. Nights

 First off, it’s important to understand how sleep training varies from day to night.
 The results you see at nighttime may not match the results you get at nap time.
 You can read this post, Why Nap Sleep Is Different Than Night Sleep, for more details.

 Cry It Out Sleep Training

 Now, let me be clear – we are not advocating for cry it out sleep training here.
 There are many, many other ways to work on your baby or toddler’s sleep, and we usually recommend trying some of those options before resorting to cry it out.
 That said, we recognize (and respect) that some families have weighed all of their options and have decided to use a cry it out approach to sleep training.
 If that’s you, then you’ll find some of these cry it out articles helpful!
 These can be helpful before you start, or if you have already started and are struggling:

 - Cry It Out Defined and Age To Do It